A Theory of Network Games Part 1: Utility Representations: Introduction

 for an increasing function $\psi$ \citep[See, for instance,][]{Belhajetal2014,PariseOzdaglar2019,PariseOzdaglar2023, ZenouZhou2023}.
 With a linear $\psi$, this includes the classic model as a special case.
 There is also growing interest in endogenizing the network by letting agents choose both their action and the extent of their bilateral links.\footnote{ See, for instance, \citet{sadler2021games} and \cite{cerreia2023nonlinear}.} If agents can choose both the $g_{ij}$ and the $s_i$, the utility representation from \citet{Ballesteretal2006} remains additively separable in the joint action $(s_i,g_i)$.
 In this way, additively separable preferences can encode richer strategic information than in the classical setting \eqref{eq:linquad}.

 We take a fundamentally different approach to generalizing the utilities used in network games.
 We highlight key properties of preferences, opponent and strategic independence, and identify a canonical class of utilities that satisfy them.
 This makes clear precisely what we assume when we write down a utility of this form.
 Moreover, it ensures results derived using this quasi-functional form apply to any preferences that satisfy our independence properties.
 Our exercise is close in spirit to \citet{Sadler2022}, which uses a robust notion of centrality to identify players who take higher equilibrium actions in any (symmetric) network game of strategic complements.
-Our analysis represents another step towards robust predictions in network models.

 The vast literature on network games includes several models that do not fit within our framework.
 In particular, coordination games with discrete action sets \citep[e.g.][]{Blume1993,Morris2000,Reich2023,JacksonStorms2023} necessarily fail to satisfy our richness conditions and therefore fall outside our scope.
 While we do present a version of our main result for games with finite action sets in Section \ref{sec:cyclic}, checking the required conditions on preferences is much more onerous.